hashicorp/consul/website/source/docs/connect/ca/vault.html.md

 [Vault PKI secrets engine](https://www.vaultproject.io/docs/secrets/pki/index.html) to generate and sign certificates.

--> This page documents the specifics of the built-in CA provider.
+-> This page documents the specifics of the Vault CA provider.
 Please read the [certificate management overview](/docs/connect/ca.html) page first to understand how Consul manages certificates with configurable CA providers.